fragarco/abasm/docs/en/abasm.md

 # Changelog

+- Version 1.1.2 - 26/03/2025
+  * Z80 instruction list has been updated to include the machine code per instruction.
+  * DB directive using math expressions including characters was not working.
+  * Some other minor fixes and improvements.

 - Version 1.1.1 - 09/03/2025
-   * SLL opcodes were not recognized
+  * SLL opcodes were not recognized.
-   * EX AF,AF' has been fixed
+  * EX AF,AF' has been fixed.
-   * Z80 Instruction Set section added to the manuals
+  * Z80 Instruction Set section added to the manuals.
-   * Some other minor fixes and improvements
+  * Some other minor fixes and improvements.

 - Version 1.1.0 - 06/03/2025
-  * Support for directive LIMIT
+  * Support for directive LIMIT.
-  * Support for local labels in macro code
+  * Support for local labels in macro code.
-  * New assembler flag --verbose added as an option
+  * New assembler flag --verbose added as an option.
   * Adding Tests that can be run with python -m unittest
-  * Some minor fixes and improvements
+  * Some minor fixes and improvements.

 - Version 1.0.0 - 03/10/2024
-  * First released version
+  * First released version.